C20C01/MusicBox/README.md

     * Use a sound shard with sound to load the sound shard.
     * The note block above will play silently.
 * With sound shard:
-    * When digging, using, or activating with a redstone signal, play the sound of the sound shard:
+    * When knocking, using, or activating with a redstone signal, play the sound of the sound shard:
         * When the note block above is a note block, it will no longer play.
     * The note block above will play according to the sound of the sound shard.
     * When a lightning rod adjacent to and pointing to this sound box is struck by lightning, the sound seed of the